Introduction to SMARTS

 Logical Operators

-Atom and bond primitives can be combined using logical operators to build complex queries:
+Atom and bond primitives can be combined using logical operators to build complex queries: Operator priority, lowest to highest:

-• , - OR
+• , - OR.

-• ; - low-precedence AND
+• & - high-precedence AND (explicit).

-• ! - NOT
+• ! - NOT operation.

-Bond Primitives
+Bond primitives

 Bonds between atoms can also be constrained.
-An unspecified bond in a SMARTS pattern matches either a single or aromatic bond.

 • - - single bond